 While this analysis is a good overall barometer of when it’s cheap to cruise, we wanted to take things a step further.

 In particular, many of the cruises in the analysis are longer journeys (10+ days) to Alaska that can skew our results.
-Longer cruises elsewhere can also lead to higher prices than we’d expect to see on most cruises.
+Longer cruises can also lead to higher prices than we’d expect to see on most cruises.

 That’s why we also analyzed the price of cruises that were seven days or fewer in length.
 These are the most common trips for passengers to take.